Revelstoke roads and weather: sun and cloud - Revelstoke Review

 Weather report from Environment Canada for Revelstoke area:

 Today: A mix of sun and cloud.
-30 percent chance of showers late this afternoon with risk of a thunderstorm.
-High 29.
-Humidex 31.
+Becoming sunny this afternoon.
+Wind becoming northwest 20 km/h this afternoon.
+High 25.
+Humidex 26.
 UV index 7 or high.

-Tonight: Partly cloudy.
-30 percent chance of showers early this evening with risk of a thunderstorm.
-Low 14.
+Tonight: Clear.
+Wind northwest 20 km/h becoming light this evening.
+Low 10.

-Tomorrow: Becoming cloudy in the morning with 60 percent chance of showers in the morning and afternoon.
-High 24.
-Humidex 26.
-UV index 3 or moderate.
+Tomorrow: Sunny.
+Wind becoming northwest 20 km/h late in the afternoon.
+High 28.
+UV index 8 or very high.

 None are near Revelstoke.